 Do we need to address Covid-19 in our submission?

-Is it possible to get extra words to address the impact of Covid-19 on our department/institution/RI?
+Is it possible to get extra words to consider the impact of COVID-19?

 Covid-19 has impacted our self-assessment (e.g. staff consultation), what can we do?

 Advance HE recognises that self-assessment teams may experience practical challenges as a result of Covid-19; for example, delayed work plans or SAT meetings, or uncertain or altered budgets that effect action planning or resourcing changes.
 Aspects of the self-assessment process may also be impacted, such as the inability to run focus groups as planned, or a poorer staff survey response rate than expected.
 Some of these challenges may be overcome as your institution/department adjusts to working within the parameters of the Covid-19 restrictions.
 SAT meetings could be moved online and, depending on the topic and cohort of participants, focus groups and town hall meetings could also convene via online platforms.
 It may, however, be necessary for SATs to reconsider consultation methods; for example, selecting pulse surveys instead of longer surveys or focus groups.
 Where survey response rates have been poorer than expected, it may be necessary to leave the survey open for a longer period of time.
 You could also consider supplementing your survey results with one-to-one online interviews or pulse surveys or online polls.

 SATs may also have questions about how to develop effective actions in light of the evolving public health situation.
 We encourage applicants to plan actions based on the information currently available (e.g. recent consultation data; current projections of resources available to the department/institution).
 The action plan can then be adjusted accordingly as new information comes to light.